aurorascharff/aurorascharff.no/src/content/blog/utilizing-useoptimistic-across-the-component-tree-in-nextjs.md

 Next, we can use the `useJokes` hook to access `addOptimisticJoke` in the form component, and use it inside a `createJokeAction` function.

+To do this the `Form.tsx` needs to become a client component.

 Using the action property, the function is automatically wrapped in `startTransition` (which you should do with `useOptimistic`).
-If we had been using the onSubmit property, we would have had to `e.preventDefault()` and wrap the function in `startTransition` ourselves.
+If we had been using the onSubmit property, we would have had to add `e.preventDefault()` and call a `startTransition` ourselves.

-The component also needs to become a client component to use the provider and the onSubmit property.

 ```tsx
 // components/Form.tsx